The Community Readiness Model

 This colorful one-page chart to HIV Antiretroviral medications is a quick visual guide to the many drugs available in both brand and generic nomenclature.
 It may also be useful in identification of current meds and potential prevention of medication errors.

 The Primary Care for the HIV Specialist checklist is a summary of the many clinical components necessary for sound monitoring and evaluation of the seropositive patient.
-It includes recommendations for screenings, exams, laboratory work, etc. This does not replace the Clinical Guidelines for Treatment and Care of HIV patients, however is a simple reference checklist or reminder for follow-up care.
+It includes recommendations for screenings, exams, laboratory work, etc. This does not replace the Clinical Guidelines for Treatment and Care of HIV Patients.

 Behavior Assessment and Discussion Prompts [PDF - 280 KB]